 Sec.
 6064.
 Section 720.7 of Title 21 of the District of Columbia Municipal Regulations (21 DCMR § 720.7), is amended to read as follows:

-“720.7 The applicable fees for the disposal of commodities included in the District's solid waste reduction and recycling program at the waste-handling facilities shall be fifty-one dollars and fifty-nine cents ($51.59) for each ton disposed; Provided, that a minimum fee of twelve dollars and eighty-nine cents ($12.89) shall be imposed on each load weighing five hundred pounds (500 lbs.) or less.”.
+“720.7 The applicable fees for the disposal of commodities included in the District’s solid waste reduction and recycling program at the waste-handling facilities shall be fifty-one dollars and fifty-nine cents ($51.59) for each ton disposed; provided, that a minimum fee of twelve dollars and eighty-nine cents ($12.89) shall be imposed on each load weighing five hundred pounds (500 lbs.) or less.”.

 SUBTITLE H. DEPARTMENT OF MOTOR VEHICLES KIOSKS FUND